 Because I’m a citizen-level naturalist myself, I stick to the most basic terminology and concepts needed for everyday, casual identification, and I teach using beginner-friendly resources like field guides, websites, and identification apps.
 While I may sometimes use (and define) some technical terms, I try to stick to plain English whenever possible.
 This makes my approach more accessible to the layperson, and lets them get started with identifying the living beings around them, while still giving them to tools to get solid identifications whenever reasonably possible.
 I am, of course, happy to suggest resources that help with more technical terminology or deeper dives into particular categories of life form for those interested, but otherwise I try to keep it simple for anyone with an internet connection to get more information.

 Something I’ve wanted to do for a while is offer some concrete examples of how I might go about identifying a particular being to illustrate the methods and tools used.
-So I’m going post How To Identify… examples every other week, with my usual articles on an assortment of natural history topics in between.
-The first one will go live on Tuesday, December 13.
+So I’m going post How To Identify… examples once or twice a month, with my usual articles on an assortment of natural history topics in between.

 If there are any particular species you’d like to see me feature, or additional traits in the list below that you think would help you learn identification more easily, feel free to email me at rebeccathenaturalist(at)gmail(dot)com.